UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

         ( y)))
 ```

-#### The isometric equivalence between a metric space and its decompositions into subspaces of elements at bounded distance
+#### The isometric equivalence between a metric space and its bounded distance decomposition

 ```agda
 module _